Get

 The number of calories offered is the essential factor.
 Like people, it’s a simple matter of what the animal ingests and expends through activity.
 A scale tipping either way determines whether the animal gains or loses weight.
 An energetic pup will burn off more calories than a sedentary one.
 Some manufacturers make this distinction with their feeding instructions.

 Royal Canin, for example, formulates breed-specific diets that some pet owners may find helpful if their dogs have special dietary needs.
-You should check with your vet if your pup has a medical condition or is on medications that may affect their caloric requirements.
+You should check with a vet if your pup has a medical condition or is on medications that may affect their caloric requirements.

 You’ll find products labeled for various life stages.
 It’s a requirement of the AAFCO.
 However, you’ll also see diets marked “All life stages.”
 These items are appropriate for puppies, adults, and seniors.
 You’ll find others marketed for specific dietary needs, such as weight loss or sensitive stomach.
-Your vet can recommend a diet formulated for your dog’s health needs.
+A vet can recommend a diet formulated for your dog’s health needs.

 Balancing Nutrition and Calories